Veteran counseling programs are designed to provide both veterans and their families with top-notch mental health care services.

 Veterans’ Mental Health & Substance Use

-Signs of PTSD
+Signs of PTSD in Veterans

 - Were directly involved in the traumatic event

-- Have multiple other sources of stress in your life
+- Have other sources of stress

-- Feels on edge or irritable and has difficulty sleeping or concentrating.
+- Seeming on edge or irritable

 Where To Find Veteran Counseling Programs

-- VA Mental Health:Connects veterans and family members to support through local VA facilities, telehealth sessions, and online resources.
-For more information, check out its Mental Health and Suicide Prevention Guidebook.
+- VA Mental Health: A program that connects both veterans and family members to support options through local VA centers, online, and through telehealth sessions.
+Mental Health and Suicide Prevention Guidebook for more information.

 Veteran Alcohol and Drug Counseling